adamsilver/maintainablecss.com-jekyll/_chapters/08-modifiers.md

 In this case, reusing and abstracting common CSS rules is useful for maintainability, which is best explained with an example.

-Imagine an e-commerce site whereby each category has a unique background image in the header.
+Take an e-commerce site whereby each category has a unique background image in the header.

-All headers have the same padding etc. The only difference is the background image.
-To achieve this we added a unique modifier.
+All headers have the same padding, and margin etc. The only difference is the background image.
+To apply the differences, we can use a modify.
+For example, the HTML for the *boys* category would be:

-The *boys* category had the following HTML:

 	<div class="categoryHeader categoryHeader-boys">

-And the *girls* category had the following HTML:
+And similarly, the *girls* category would be:

 	<div class="categoryHeader categoryHeader-girls">

-And the CSS was as follows:
+And the CSS would be:

 	.categoryHeader {
 	  padding-top: 50px;